shreyasskasetty-tamu/sentiment_analysis/README.md

 - The model requires preprocessed Yelp restaurant review data.
 Follow the preprocessing steps outlined in the `data_augment.py` and `dataset.py` scripts.

 ## Running the Models
-1. **BERT Model**:
+1. **RoBERTa-Simple Model**:
-   - To train the BERT model, execute the `train.py` script with the necessary arguments.
+   - To train the RoBERTa-Simple model, execute the `train.py` script with specified flags for the RoBERTa-Simple model
    - Use the `test.py` script to evaluate the model on the test dataset.

 2. **RoBERTa-GRU Model**:
    - Run the `train.py` script with specified flags for the RoBERTa-GRU model.
    - Test the model using the `test.py` script, which will output performance metrics.

-For more detailed instructions, please refer to the documentation and comments within each script.